ABOUT

 Born in Edessa, Greece in 1984.

-Studies in Composition and Music Theatre with Dr. Michalis Lapidakis at the Aristotle University of Thessaloniki (2002 – 2008, Bachelor Degree), with Beat Furrer at the University for Music and Performing Arts of Graz, Austria (2009 – 2011, Masters Degree) and with Dr. Dimitri Papageorgiou at the Aristotle University of Thessaloniki (2012-2019, PhD).
-Postdoctoral Researcher at the Aristotle University of Thessaloniki (2019-2021).
+Studies in Composition and Music Theatre with Dr. Michalis Lapidakis at the Aristotle University of Thessaloniki (2002 – 2008, Bachelor Degree), with Beat Furrer at the University for Music and Performing Arts of Graz, Austria (2009 – 2011, Masters Degree) and with Dr. Dimitri Papageorgiou at the Aristotle University of Thessaloniki (2012---2019, PhD).
+Postdoctoral Researcher at the Aristotle University of Thessaloniki (2019---2021).

-Selected as an active participant to master classes such as Voix Nouvelles Royaumont 2014, Tzlil Meudcan 2014, Centre Acanthes 2011, Tschaikovsky Academy 2012 and more (Darmstadt Summer Academy 2010, Impuls Academy 2011, 2013) with G. Aperghis, P. Billone, G. F. Haas, C. Czernowin, Μ. Andre, M. Stroppa, Ph.
-Hurel, K. Lang, P. Ablinger, J. Schölhorn, D. Kourliandski among others.
+Selected as an active participant to master classes such as Voix Nouvelles Royaumont 2014, Tzlil Meudcan 2014, Centre Acanthes 2011, Tschaikovsky Academy 2012 and more (Darmstadt Summer Academy 2010, Impuls Academy 2011, 2013), Mixtur 2024 with G. Aperghis, P. Billone, G. F. Haas, C. Czernowin, Μ. Andre, M. Stroppa, Ph.
+Hurel, M. Jarrel, K. Lang, P. Ablinger, J. Schölllhorn, D. Kourliandski among others.

 All of his studies have been funded by Greek Foundations, namely the State Scholarships Foundation (IKY), the Onassis Foundation and the Greek Composers Union.